-**Edit: As of the end of 2019, U.S. Citizens are no longer required to obtain a visa to enter Bolivia.
-Tourists are simply granted a maximum stay by the immigration officer for 30, 60, or 90 days.
+**Edit: As of February 2021, the visa requirement for U.S. Citizens has been reinstated.
+Tourists are granted a maximum stay by the immigration officer for 30, 60, or 90 days.
 Tourists are only permitted a maximum of 90 days in Bolivia per calendar year.

-Getting a Bolivian visa is a hassle in itself, especially for US citizens, and the government makes you jump through a number of hoops to get it.
-Luckily, once you have the visa, it is good for 30 days at a time for up to 90 days a year for 10 years.
-If you plan to be in Bolivia for more than a month at a time, you’ll need to extend your 30-day visa.
+Getting a Bolivian visa is a bit of a hassle, and the government makes you jump through a number of hoops to get it.
+Luckily, once you have the visa, it is generally good for 30 days at a time for up to 90 days a year for 10 years.
+If you plan to be in Bolivia for more than a month at a time, you may need to extend your visa.
 Here’s everything you need to know about extending a Bolivian visa.
 For more information on how to get the visa itself, take a look at the checklist of the requirements needed.

 What you Need to Extend your Visa